m4ttsch/omscs-notes-notes/information-security/intrusion-detection.md

 One way we can mitigate the base rate fallacy is to reduce the false alarm rate to zero, or as close to zero as possible; indeed, this is one of the main goals of modern IDS vendors.

 Alternatively, we can deploy the IDS to the appropriate layer such that, at that layer, the base rate is sufficiently high.
-Modern-day IDS’s use a hierarchical architecture to achieve this high base rate.
+Modern-day IDS's use a hierarchical architecture to achieve this high base rate.

 We can also use multiple independent models.
 This approach is similar to medical diagnosis, where multiple tests are used to reduce the overall false positive rate and increase the Bayesian detection rate.

 ## Architecture of Network IDS
-With the Bayesian detection rate and the base-rate fallacy in mind, let’s discuss the system architecture of a network IDS.
+With the Bayesian detection rate and the base-rate fallacy in mind, let's discuss the system architecture of a network IDS.

 Typically, the volume of packet data in a network is enormous - on the order of tens of millions of packets per day - and only a few might involve any activity related to intrusion.
 Therefore, according to the base-rate fallacy, if we apply detection algorithms at the packet level, we will see meager Bayesian detection rates.